fahada95/Week-9-Project-Honeypot/README.md

 ## A summary of the data collected: number of attacks, number of malware samples, etc.

 After deploying the honeypot, I was able to get some attacks.
-In only a short amount of time, the admin console about 47 attacks.
-The total number of attacks I was able to get, which was about a 30 hour duration, was 50.
+In only a short amount of time, the admin console about 37 attacks.
+The total number of attacks I was able to get, which was about a 10 minute duration, was 40.
 All attacks were to the Dionaea honeypot.
 Both the source and destination ports varied.
 The protocol for every attack was PCAP which is a packet capture which was attempting to identify open ports on our honeypot instance.

 ## Any unresolved questions raised by the data collected